swimmio/demo-sentry/.swm/frontend-structure.c1t7o.sw.md

 *   `📄 static/app/actionCreators` - action creator functions are used to dispatch actions.
 For example, `📄 static/app/actionCreators/group.tsx`.
 Reflux stores listen to actions and update themselves accordingly.

+To learn more about our use of Reflux, refer to [State Management with Reflux](state-management-with-reflux.jni2e.sw.md) .

 # Important Files

 ## `📄 static/app/main.tsx`